akhil1508/learn/programming-languages/Elixir/learn-elixir-part-ii.md

 F(w(z(y(x))))

-It is often confusing to undrrstand this, terefore we use the pipe operator.
+It is often confusing to understand this, therefore we use the pipe operator.

 In mathematics, we evaluate the expression from the innermost to the outermost.